 Advances in science and technology to meet challenges.
 In the current research on ternary/quaternary alloy films, the primary focus has been given to Co-based ferromagnetic alloys, e.g., CoFeB and Co-based Heusler alloys.
-B dusting on CoFe has initially been used by IBM to promote the Frank-van der Merve mode growth for a ferromagnetic layer, which has now been used as an alloy.
-Similar dusting has been utilised for oxide layer growth with Ti and/or Mg.
+B dusting on CoFe has initially been used by IBM to promote the Frank-van der Merve mode growth for a ferromagnetic layer, which has now been used as an alloy with a B-absorbing layer of Ta or W. Similar dusting has been utilised for oxide layer growth with Ti and/or Mg.
 By looking at the periodic table as shown in Fig. 2, there is still a large variety of ternary/quaternary alloys unexplored based on Fe, Ni and Mn for example.
+Note that some of the elements have criticality and hazardous issues, which may have been overlooked in the recent years.
 The main difficulty for them is the degrees of crystallisation, interfacial quality and robustness against the device fabrication.
 Due to the large number of alloy combinations, materials informatics using machine learning has been developed recently (see Section 8).
 Currently, the selection strongly depends on the list of control parameters for machine learning.
 Such a new approach is anticipated to accelerate the material selection for future spintronic devices.

 Figure 2.
 Highlighted periodic table, classifying the materials in their crystalline structures; body-centred cubic (bcc), face-centred cubic (fcc), hexagonal close packing (hcp) and others.
 Their phases in gas, liquid and unknown or radioactive are also shown.
 Critical raw materials, those listed as the restriction of hazardous substances (RoHS) are also highlighted.
 Ferromagnetic and seed materials are shown in blue and orange letters, respectively.

 Concluding remarks.
 The development of new magnetic materials holds a key position for the improvement of the spintronic device performance.
-Especially five critical improvements need to be achieved: (i) α < 0.001, (ii) Kueff > 1.0107 erg/cm3, (iii) P~100% at room temperature, (iv) Ta < 550K and (v) Hs~0.
+Especially five critical improvements need to be achieved: (i) α < 0.001 (for free layers), (ii) Kueff > 1.0106 J/m3 (1.0107 erg/cm3), (iii) P~100% at room temperature, (iv) Ta < 550K and (v) Hs~0.
+Since damping and anisotropy originate from spin-orbit coupling, the control of internal spin-orbit coupling is a key for the material development as has been demonstrated for the case of interfacial hybridisation between the electronic orbitals of a transition metal and an adjacent oxide layer.
+The electronic band structures within an alloy and/or at the interface against an adjacent oxide or metal also determine the effective spin polarisation.
+From the viewpoints of no net magnetisation and magnetisation dynamics in a THz regime, antiferromagnet and (compensated) ferrimagnet can also have a great potential.
+By controlling these spin-orbit and exchange coupling, a new material (system) can be developed for spintronic devices.
 Using the advancement in film-growth techniques and machine learning as detailed in Section 8, materials development can be accelerated to realise STT- and SOT-based devices with higher efficiency.

 References